 Do Web Stories Have File Size Limits?

 This was my big concern when I first started creating web stories.
 My YouTube videos were HUGE files.
-I was wondering how successfully I could move them into the web stories editor without crashing my website.
-Well, I found this amazing video by Google Web Creators where they broke this down.
+I wondered how successfully I could move them into the web stories editor without crashing my website.
+I found this fantastic video by Google Web Creators where they broke this down.

 The gist of it is that each of your videos should be under 4MB, no more than 10 seconds in length, 24fps, and 720p (oriented vertically).

 Also important to note, the images or videos you drag and drop into your stories editor should be pre-cropped to the proper dimensions (9:16).
 Google won’t do this for you, so any extra file you use will be downloaded by users (and slow your web stories).

 If your web stories don’t load quickly, Google won’t use them.
 If your web story has several clips, you need to work hard to compress them to have success with this.